 Cabin cruise is an alternative to private gullet charters for blue cruise.
 This year we have started Greek Island Cabin Charters for our annual guests from Rhodes, Mykonos and Santorini.
 The prices for cabin cruise includes; Greek island taxes, meals, port taxes, you can check your visa status and join these tours.
 In cabin cruise tours the first and last night will be in departure port to finish all paper works for sailing and cruise.
 You can enjoy the night life in Bodrum, Marmaris, Fethiye, Rhodes, Mykonos or Santorini when you settle down in the boat.
-The Greek ıslands with famous taverns, small churches and chapels, famous uzo, the mezes are calling you.
+The Greek islands with famous taverns, small churches and chapels, famous uzo, the mezes are calling you.

-GREEK ISLANDS CABIN CHARTERS
+CABIN CHARTERS GREEK ISLANDS

 CABIN CRUISE ITINEARIES IN GREEK ISLANDS